Dr John Bissell

 - Pedestrian flow and crowd dynamics

-In addition to my research on `tipping points' in mathematical biology and social dynamics, I also work on related systems in the physical sciences, specifically plasma physics.
+In addition to my research on `tipping points' in applied mathematics, I also work on related problems in theoretical plasma physics.
 In this area I focus on:

 - Electromagnetic instability (especially magnetothermal instability)